NarrativeTeam/exifyay/README.md

 figure out how to cleanly build static libraries that work both on OS X and Linux.

+## Checking for memory leaks
+We use [Valgrind][valgrind] and Python built with `--with-valgrind` on test scripts and make sure that no directly nor indirectly lost memory is reported.
+Possibly lost memory is reported, however, but our sanity check is remove all libexif unref calls and such and verify that the possibly lost memory is unchanged.

 ## Licenses
  * exifyay (LGPL v3)
  * [libexif](http://libexif.sourceforge.net/) (LGPL v2.1)